-12 Water Safety Tips Adults Don’t Follow—but Should
+12 Water Safety Tips Adults Don’t Follow—But Should

 Drowning ranks fifth among causes of unintentional death in the United States, according to the National Drowning Prevention Alliance—and kids aren't the only victims.
 Water safety experts share the rules adults need to know.

-Never swim alone
+1. Never swim alone

-Designate a “water watcher”
+2. Designate a “water watcher”

-Don’t overestimate your swimming abilities
+3. Don’t overestimate your swimming abilities

 This is especially important if you haven’t been in the water for several years or are swimming in a new environment.
-“Swimming in an ocean, lake or river can bring additional challenges such as cold temperatures, currents, and underwater hazards, so be sure that you have the skills for these environments,” says Nichole Steffens, Aquatics Product Manager for the American Red Cross.
+“Swimming in an ocean, lake, or river can bring additional challenges such as cold temperatures, currents, and underwater hazards, so be sure that you have the skills for these environments,” says Nichole Steffens, Aquatics Product Manager for the American Red Cross.
 “Most adults are overconfident in their water skills and by the time they feel nervous about the conditions, they are likely already in trouble.”

-It is never too late to learn to swim!
+4. It is never too late to learn to swim!

 If you didn’t learn to swim as a child, there’s no time like the present.
 “We often hear from parents that swim lessons are a priority for their children because they never had the opportunity to learn to swim themselves,” explains McCuiston.
-“We encourage everyone to invest the time to learn how to swim to protect themselves (and their children) from drowning."
-Read up on these 9 beach safety rules that could save your life.
+“We encourage everyone to invest the time to learn how to swim to protect themselves (and their children) from drowning.”

-Don’t “drink and dive”
+5. Don’t “drink and dive”

 It might be fun and relaxing to enjoy a beach or poolside cocktail once in a while, but be very careful not to overdo it.
 “Alcohol impairs judgment, balance, and coordination, impacts a person’s ability to operate watercraft safely, affects swimming skills, and reduces the body’s ability to stay warm,” warns Steffens.
 If you’re going to be drinking while camping out near a body of water, be sure to sober up before taking a dip.
-Here are 12 ways your swimming pool is making you sick.

 If you’re not sure how deep a body of water is—or what may be lying underneath the surface—don’t ever jump into it.
 “Diving head first into a shallow or rocky area can result in serious spinal cord injuries,” says Hoff.
 “By taking the smallest precautions and walking into the water feet first, you can protect your body from serious physical damage.”

-Wear a life jacket while boating
+7. Wear a life jacket while boating

 Many adults assume that life jackets are only for people or pets who don’t know how to swim, but this is far from the truth.
 “Even the strongest swimmers have been saved by life jackets when a boat has capsized or they get caught in a rip current,” explains Elizabeth Malson, Certified Emergency First Responder Instructor, PADI Master Scuba Diver Training, President of Amslee Institute and teacher of their Water Awareness Course.
-“Per U.S. Coast Guard rules, all children under the age of 13 on moving boats are required to wear an approved life jacket."
-Know how to save your life in 12 scary emergencies.
+“Per U.S. Coast Guard rules, all children under the age of 13 on moving boats are required to wear an approved life jacket.”

-Swim in designated areas
+8. Swim in designated areas